What Is a Dedicated Development Team?

 - Research and design

 - Post-launch maintenance and support

-The team composition for building a product from scratch might include Business Analyst (BA), Project Manager, Designer, Solution Architect, External Technical Lead, or Consultant.
+When you hire a development team for building a product from scratch, it usually might include Business Analyst (BA), Project Manager, Designer, Solution Architect, External Technical Lead, or Consultant.

 In case you don’t need help with building an entire product from scratch, but rather you need to boost your capabilities with additional experts, take a look at the following models:

 Extended Team Model

 This model fits when you know your business goals and how to achieve them, and you don’t need to hire a development team to work on your project, because you already have specialists.
 All you are lacking is additional experts for the job.
 Extended Team Model is the option for Chief Technological Officers that are looking for a team of particular experts for a specific period of time.
 It could be a web development team, for example, complete with web/mobile software developers and QA specialists to build a sub-project.
 You can also hire a development team that will include a Project Manager, Business Analyst, or Team Lead, but you will maintain the responsibility for the strategy of the project.
 The time and cost savings are the main reasons to choose this model over the hustle of hiring offshore software developers as short-term employees locally.

 Dedicated Development Team Model